DiogoJackson/ButtR/tests/testthat/testdata/repo/README.txt

 Genus           Specimen genus
 Species         Specimen specific name (i.e. not the binomial species name) Sex             "Female" or "Male"
-Body            "y" or "n" if body has visible damage Forewing.left   "y" or "n" if dorsal forewing has visible damage Forewing.right  "y" or "n" if ventral forewing has visible damage Hindwing.left   "y" or "n" if dorsal hindwing has visible damage Hindwing.right  "y" or "n" if ventral hindwing has visible damage Site            Site code
+Body.damage     "y" or "n" if body has visible damage Forewing.dorsal.damage   "y" or "n" if dorsal forewing has visible damage Forewing.ventral.damage  "y" or "n" if ventral forewing has visible damage Hindwing.dorsal.damage   "y" or "n" if dorsal hindwing has visible damage Hindwing.ventral.damage  "y" or "n" if ventral hindwing has visible damage Site            Site code
 Latitude        Latitude of site
 Longitude       Longitude of site